Towards Contextual Sensitive Data Detection

 \section{Conclusion}

-The rise of open data portals are key in facilitating the democratization of access to important data.
-This development, while positive, comes with risks of having sensitive data being used for harmful purposes by malicious actors as well as indirect leakage into language models which are fueled by any data on the web.
-Protecting sensitive data from getting published through such portals, by accident, is therefore key.
-In this paper, we first revisit the concept of sensitive data which is typically focused on personal-level data like personal-identifiable information (PII).
-Methods for detecting sensitive data are limited: \textit{they are too specific to cover all sensitive data, and too generic to only flag data that is actually sensitive}.
-We have introduced a broader, contextual, perspective on sensitive data, and present a framework that formalizes contextual sensitive data from two angles.
-Experiments show that \textit{type-contextualization} through an LLM-assisted mechanism that first detects the type of the data values (e.g. names) followed by a reflection on their sensitivity, significantly improves precision and recall over commercial tools and out-of-the-box LLM baselines.
-A case study with humanitarian datasets on the Humanitarian Data Exchange shows that the \textit{domain-contextualization} through automated retrieval of rule-based heuristics from domain-specific documents effectively grounds an LLM's assessment of data sensitivity.
-With our conceptualization of contextual sensitive data, we intend to encourage researchers and practitioners to consider a broader view on data sensitivity.
-We believe that our framework for detecting sensitive data provides a stepping stone in this important direction.
+With the rise of open data portals to democratize data access, comes the risk of exposing sensitive data to malicious actors or language models fueled by public data.
+Protecting sensitive data is therefore key, but methods for this are limited: \textit{they are too specific to capture all sensitive data, and too generic to only suppress data that is actually sensitive}.
+We argue for \textit{contextualizing} sensitive data detection along two dimensions.
+First, \textit{type contextualization}, which considers fine-grained aspects beyond static sensitivity types.
+Our detect-then-reflect mechanism shows that first detecting if data values belong to a sensitive type, then reflecting on their true sensitivity, increases recall over existing tools with up to 49\%.
+Second, we introduce \textit{domain contextualization} which considers domain-specific factors external to the data in order to assess its sensitivity.
+A case study with humanitarian datasets highlights that contextualizing the sensitivity assessment in relevant domain-specific rules through a retrieval stage, extends the type coverage and enables domain-grounded explanations.
+We believe that our work provides a stepping stone in this important direction.